 - HB 81 includes more than \$200 million in increased motor fuel funds in the Georgia Department of Transportation's (GDOT) budget.
-The GDOT budget includes an increase to the Capital Construction program of \$157.1 million; an additional \$21.6 million in Local Maintenance and Improvement Grants; \$35.2 million in Routine Maintenance; and recognizes the use of \$67 million in Coronavirus Response and Relief Supplemental Appropriations (CRRSA) funds to Capital Maintenance. - The Capital Construction budget also includes directives to utilize state and federal funds to improve freight efficiency and truck safety on Georgia's highways as well as for broadband and rural development initiatives to enhance broadband access in underserved areas and promote safety and innovation on rural roadways. - HB 81 also recognizes \$7.6 million in collected ride share fees provided for by HB 105 (2020 Session).
-Of these funds, \$638,448 is appropriated for transit programs across the state; \$1 million is appropriated to Athens-Clarke Transit; and \$6 million is designated for the Metropolitan Atlanta Rapid Transit Authority (MARTA).
-MARTA will use the funds to complete improvements at its Bankhead Station in order to improve accessibility near the newly announced Microsoft campus.
-The FY 2022 budget also recognizes federal funds from the 'Coronavirus Response and Relief Supplemental Appropriations Act of 2021' (CRRSAA) available for the Metropolitan Atlanta Rapid Transit Authors.
+The House version includes an increase to the Capital Construction program of \$160.7 million; an additional \$21.6 million in Local Maintenance and Improvement Grants; \$35.2 million in Routine Maintenance; and recognizes the use of \$67 million in 'Coronavirus Response and Relief Supplemental Appropriations' (CRRSA) funds to Capital Maintenance. - The Capital Construction budget also includes directives to utilize state and federal funds to improve freight efficiency and truck safety on Georgia's highways as well as for broadband and rural development initiatives to enhance broadband access in underserved areas and promote safety and innovation on rural roadways. - The House version of the FY 2022 budget also recognizes \$7.6 million in collected ride share fees provided for by HB 105 (2020 Session).
+After receiving a revised revenue estimate from the governor, the House uses these funds to: boost the Intermodal program by \$638,448 for transit programs across the state; add \$1 million in funding for Athens-Clarke Transit; and fund \$6 million to the Metropolitan Atlanta Rapid Transit Authority (MARTA).
+MARTA will use the funds to complete improvements at its Bankhead Station in order to improve accessibility near the newly announced Microsoft campus. - HB 81 moves the Atlanta-Region Transit Authority (ATL) to the Department of Transportation from the Department of Community Affairs pursuant to HB 511 (2020 Session). - Payments to State Road and Tollway Authority (SRTA) recognizes \$38.8 million in a Guaranteed Revenue Bond Debt Service Reserve in order to establish the Financing Strategy for Tolling Resilience (FSTR).
+This new program will allow SRTA to restructure debt obligations, leverage favorable interest rates, and provide flexibility for future projects.
+The Authority anticipates more than \$400 million in savings to the state over the 30-year term. - The bond package includes \$10 million to upgrade state-owned short line railroads to Class II standards to help reduce truck traffic on state highways.
+The budget includes \$100 million for capital road projects and bridge replacements across the state to continue infrastructure investment.